boleary134h/CS205-final-project/Website/SequentialModel.md

 ## Sort sentences

 We sort the sentences by their centrality scores and select the top 3 sentences for our summary.
 This is achieve using the *stable_sort* function in C++, which runs in *O(n* log *n)* given sufficient memory.
-We do not expect this to be the computational bottleneck of our algorithm since *n* is usually around 20-30 for this dataset.
+We do not expect this to be the computational bottleneck of our algorithm.

 Sequential runtime and comparisons against the parallelized model can be found in our [Results](https://github.com/boleary134h/CS205-final-project/blob/main/Website/Results.md) section.